libertyernie/marine/suite/branding/nightly/icons/windows/readme.txt

-Requirements:
-Each icon should contain the following devices images:
+Each icon contains the following devices images:
-48x48, 32x32, and 16x16 - 16 color
-48x48, 32x32, and 16x16 - True color
 48x48, 32x32, and 16x16 - True color XP (Contains alpha shadows)

-At this time, we don't think 256 color is a good idea since Windows does a good job dithering and some systems will use 256 color icons even when True Color exists.

 See bug http://bugzilla.mozilla.org/show_bug.cgi?id=99380 for a lot of rambling about icons.